Tag

 Insomniac’s Ghost of Tsushima ended the PS4’s life as Sony’s main console on a high, and the Director’s Cut is just a better version of that already great game.
 Taking place during the Mongolian invasion of Japan, This samurai epic tells a tale of revenge as Jin Sakai seeks to protect Tsushima Island.

 Ghost of Tsushima might be the most beautiful game on PS Plus Premium, and it is not just a looker.
 The and slash combat is a great deal of fun, managing to be deep and also cinematic.
-Narratively, the title does not do anything too out of the ordinary, but the unique setting helps set GOT apart from the many other open-world games on the market.
+Narratively, the title does not do anything too out of the ordinary, but the unique setting helps set GOT apart from the many other on the market.

 Views: 2